sn-lab/Deeplabcut_Analysis/README.md

 >- tailbase

 ### Requirements for the open field and object interaction analysis types
-In the config.yaml file of a new DLC network, this is the task name and labels that must be used verbatim:
+In the config.yaml file of a new DLC network, this is the task name and labels that must be used (case sensitive):
 >Task: BehaviorBox
->&nbsp;
+>
 >bodyparts:
 >- toprightcorner
 >- topleftcorner